u11d-com/fluctum_medusa-dynamic-pricing-plugin/docs/checkout-flow.md

                  │                                             │
                  │   user selects shipping option              │
                  │   → router.push() ← CLIENT-SIDE NAV        │
+                 │   checkout/page.tsx does NOT re-run         │
                  │   CheckoutSummary STAYS MOUNTED             │
-                 │   useEffect does NOT re-fire                │
+                 │   with the same props                       │
                  └─────────────────────┬───────────────────────┘
                                        │ (same for payment step)
                                        ▼